michellewww/km_chatbot/Shared/website.md

 As the procurement of the system developed, quotes were received for the fogging system installation, and it was determined that adding the fogging system is a very cost-effective way of getting peak power as compared to the construction of a peaking plant to handle peak loads.
 The total cost of modifying the gas turbine air inlet with the fogging system and additional demineralized water storage and pumping equipment is approximately 8% of the total cost of a new peaking plant with minimal impact to the existing plant.
 As a result of this comprehensive evaluation of all relevant equipment and systems along with the cost comparison of a fogging system against a new peaking plant, K&M recommended implementation of the fogging system for all four phases of the Samra plant.

 ----
-Memo
-To	Nate Travis
-From	Veronica McCarthy
-Copied to	Brad Dunn
-Date	August 31, 2020
 Subject	Sector and Service Descriptions for Website